RSRCsupport/AllenCoralAtlas/README.md

 This repository contain code to process [ACA](https://allencoralatlas.org/) planet data.

-The scripts above were developed to build mosaics from Planet quads delivered in the Vulcan bucket.
+The python scripts above were developed to build mosaics from Planet quads delivered in the Vulcan bucket.
 They are bassically python wrappers for [gdal tools](https://gdal.org/) and meant to be run in a linux environment (High Performance computer (HPC) or a virtual machines in cloud computing platforms (e.g. [Google Cloud](https://cloud.google.com/)))